'Cannot imagine my life without you around', Siddhanth Kapoor wishes sister Shraddha Kapoor on birthday | www.lokmattimes.com

 'Cannot imagine my life without you around', Siddhanth Kapoor wishes sister Shraddha Kapoor on birthday

-Actor Siddhanth Kapoor wished her sister and actor Shraddha Kapoor on her birthday with an adorable note.
+Actor Siddhanth Kapoor wished his sister and actor Shraddha Kapoor on her birthday with an adorable note.

-Actor Siddhanth Kapoor wished her sister and actor Shraddha Kapoor on her birthday with an adorable note.
+Actor Siddhanth Kapoor wished his sister and actor Shraddha Kapoor on her birthday with an adorable note.

 Taking to his Instagram handle on Thursday, Siddhanth shared cute videos with Shraddha.